trend-anz/Automated-Workload-Security-AWS-Connector/README.md

 Automates the deployment of Workload Security's AWS Connectors.

 ## What does it do?
+### Workload Security

-This tool uses the `OrganizationAccountAccessRole` role to access your accounts.
-It then creates a `Workload_Security_Role_Cross` role and `Workload_Security_Policy_Cross` policy.
-These enable Workload Security's AWS Connector to work.
+The tool uses the `OrganizationAccountAccessRole` role to access your accounts.
+It then deploys a `Workload_Security_Role_Cross` role and `Workload_Security_Policy_Cross` policy into each of them.
+It then enables the Workload Security AWS connector for them.

-The tool then connects Workload Security to your AWS accounts.
+It then connects Workload Security to your AWS accounts.

+### Deep Security

+Using the `CrossAccountRole` role(s) specified in your CSV file, the tool connects Deep Security your AWS accounts.

 ## Usage